cornell-dti/office-hours/docs/database.md

 `pg_dump -h <HOST_NAME> -p <PORT> -U <USERNAME> --no-owner <DATABASE_NAME> > <OUTPUT_FILE.sql>`

 This will create a dump the same way `office_hours.sql` was created.
-This file will include all the commands necessary to load in the entire schema, functions, and mock data into a blank database.
+This file will include all the commands necessary to load in the entire schema, functions, and mock data into a new database.

+If you'd like to reset your local database (for example, to sync it with the latest schema), first use the `dropdb` command from your terminal:

+`dropdb -h <HOST_NAME> -p <PORT> -U <USERNAME> <DATABASE_NAME>`

+And then load in the schema using the dump as described above (using `psql`).

 ## Symbols
 |Symbol|Description|